pbieberstein/netflix-behavior/README.md

 # Netflix Behavior
-A lightweight app to analyze netflix viewing behavior for all users in an account
+A lightweight app to analyze netflix viewing behavior for all users in an account.
+Run it in realtime: [https://netflix-stats.streamlit.app/](https://netflix-stats.streamlit.app/)

 # About